Candy Cane Blossoms Cookies

 Add these Candy Cane Cookies to your holiday baking list!!

 If you’ve ever made Peanut Blossoms, you know the drill!
-But if you’re new to this kind of cookie, here are some tips.
+But if you’re new to this kind of cookie, here are the basics.

-- Roll between your palms to help make nice round dough balls.
+- Roll the dough between your palms to help make nice round balls.
 Then roll in colored sugar which can be red, green or a combination!

 - Use a parchment-lined baking sheet for two reasons.
 First, the parchment prevents the cookies from sticking to the pan.
 Also, it makes for easy cleanup!

-- Pro-Tip: Waiting 3 minutes before adding the Kiss worked perfectly.
-I tried a few after one minute and the Kiss melted and totally lost its iconic shape.
+- Pro-Tip: Waiting 3 minutes before adding the Kisses worked perfectly.
+I tried a few after one minute and the Kiss melted and lost its iconic shape.